Singapore 101

 • Rochor

 What is it?
-With a glowing glass façade inspired by stepwells that are commonly found in South Asia, the Indian Heritage Centre is a museum with a wealth of artifacts dotted around its five galleries.
+With a glowing glass facade inspired by stepwells that are commonly found in South Asia, the Indian Heritage Centre houses a wealth of artefacts dotted around its five galleries.

 Why go?
-It documents and explores the history and culture of Indians, especially in relation to Singapore, all the way from the 1st century to the present day.
+It documents and explores the history and culture of Indians, especially in relation to Singapore, all the way from the first century to the present day.
+From intricate carved figures, to stories of Indian settlers that contributed to Singapore’s early growth, and glistening ceremonial jewellery, there’s lots to uncover at this museum.

 • Things to do